olom/ipython-elm-kernel/README.md

     # This is called from the kernel before feeding input into the IPython Shell
     def process_run_cell(self, code, options):
         """
-        Modifies the arguments and code passed to shell.run_cell() options is a dict like
+        This is called from the kernel before feeding input into the IPython Shell Modifies the arguments and code passed to shell.run_cell() options is a dict like
         {